-Another important part of my experience is my lived experience.
-In recent years, I was confronted with childhood and intergenerational trauma, addiction, mental health challenges, and disability in the lives of people close to me and my own.
-In this journey, I found freedom and peace in Jesus Christ.
-We're all on a journey and I still have a lot to learn.
+In recent years, Ben was confronted with childhood and intergenerational trauma, addiction, mental health challenges, and disability in the lives of people close to him and himself.
+In this journey, he found freedom and peace in Jesus Christ.

-Changes in my heart have meant that my research has increasingly focussed in recent years on people our society treats poorly and unjustly, including victims of crime, people who use drugs, people with mental health disorders, people experiencing poverty and homelessness, people who are incarcerated as well as Indigenous, Black and people of colour.
+Changes in his heart have meant that his research has increasingly focussed in recent years on people our society treats poorly and unjustly, including victims of crime, people who use drugs, people with mental health disorders, people experiencing poverty and homelessness, people who are incarcerated, as well as Indigenous, Black and people of colour.